 In "normal" times, I create very little waste: I shop from bulk bins at my local Sprouts, I rarely purchase produce that comes in plastic, I use bars of soap and giant bottles of beauty products so I can purchase fewer plastic bottles.
 I bring a reusable mug every time I go to a coffee shop.
-I shop secondhand for furniture, clothing, home goods, etc. You get the picture.
+I shop secondhand for furniture and home goods.
+You get the picture.

 But right now, so many of my low-waste habits have been flipped on their heads.
 Bulk bins now have food pre-bagged.
 Secondhand shops don't feel safe or were closed, so I'm shopping more online.
 Coffee shops won't take my reusable mug.

-I totally get it and I'm not going to argue—it's truly for our own good.
-It's also making me realize that all of these little actions accumulate into...well...little impact.
+I totally get it and I'm not going to argue.
+But it's also making me realize that all of these little actions accumulate into...well...little impact.
 Yes, my individual footprint is smaller, and if everyone lived a little more like I did we'd make less trash, but there are bigger systems in place.

 Disclaimer: I'm definitely not saying to forget all waste-reducing habits because it's pointless.
 Please do not immediately say "whatevs" and buy a 120 million pack of plastic water bottles.
 I'm saying that we've been taught to put the responsibility on individuals (i.e., ourselves) rather than to hold the larger systems in place accountable.